AACSB: Criteria Overview by Table

 Specialty Field

-The AACSB Specialty assigned in Yearly Data.
+The AACSB Specialty assigned in the Yearly Data record overlapping the report end date.

 Highest Degree, Year Earned